Records Management Glossary

 Full retention: The archival appraisal decision by a government archivist to preserve a set of records (in most cases, the records covered by a secondary) in its entirety and in an accessible format.
-Retention decisions are documented in the records schedule.
+Retention decisions are documented in the information schedule.
 Under the terms of full retention, the archivist responsible may destroy unnecessary duplicates, publications, ephemera, and other items that are not an integral part of the record series.

 Function: All of the activities, operations, or procedures performed by an organization or individual aimed to accomplish one purpose, mandate, or mission.
-In the B.C. government, functions represent the major responsibilities that are managed by a program area, branch, or agency in order to fulfil its goals.
+In the B.C. government, functions represent the major responsibilities that are managed by a program area, branch, or agency in order to fulfill its goals.

 Functional analysis: The analysis and categorization of business activities into a hierarchical structure of functions, activities and transactions.
 It is used in the B.C. government in the process of classification and schedule development, and archival appraisal.

-Functionality: The capabilities, behaviours, and applications of electronic hardware or software (i.e., programs, platforms, systems, or devices), seen as the sum of the features they are designed or expected to fulfil when operating properly.
+Functionality: The capabilities, behaviours, and applications of electronic hardware or software (i.e., programs, platforms, systems, or devices), seen as the sum of the features they are designed or expected to fulfill when operating properly.